See something we could improve on this page? Give website feedback.

 - 1. The consumption of alcoholic liquor in sidewalk cafes that have obtained permits pursuant to Chapter 17.25 of this Code.

-- 2. The use of alcohol in street areas sanctioned by a Community Event Street Closure–Alcohol Allowed permit issued by the Bureau of Transportation under PCC Chapter 17.44, contingent upon adherence to all relevant Oregon Liquor Control Commission guidelines.
+- 2. The use of alcohol in street areas sanctioned by a community event street closure–alcohol allowed permit issued by the Bureau of Transportation pursuant to Chapter 17.44 of this Code, contingent upon adherence to all relevant Oregon Liquor Control Commission guidelines.

-- 3. The consumption of medications, as directed by a prescriber, as stipulated in ORS 414.351.
+- 3. The consumption of medications, as directed by a prescriber, as defined in ORS 414.351.

 - E. The restrictions on consuming controlled substances outlined in this chapter will take immediate effect if any of the following occurs: